5 Things About Writing That You Might Never Think Of

 You know what the biggest lie is that kids are taught?
 “Sticks and stones may break my bones but names will never hurt me.”
 We all know that’s a lie; of course names can hurt you.
 Words can hurt.
 People online don’t get bullied by sticks and stones; they get bullied by words and images, but mainly words.

-Some people do it intentionally, such as Limbarf (no, I never say his name the real way) and Coulter (I don’t give her the respect of using a first name).
+Some people do it intentionally, such as the folks on Faux Spews (that’s what I call it, and will always call it).
 Some do it accidentally, and probably all of us at one time or another have written something that someone else has taken wrong or badly.

 Intention can be an interesting animal in and of itself.
-I’m presently listening to a book on tape that started out as a historical book on the history of Harlem.
-The author, Kareem Abdul-Jabbar, told the story of his high school basketball coach, during one game where his team was winning but not playing as well as he felt they should be, uttered the meanest racial epithet at his best player in the huddle, with all the other players around him.
+I remember listening to a recorded book that started out as a historical book on the history of Harlem.
+The author, Kareem Abdul-Jabbar, told the story of his high school basketball coach where, during one game where his team was winning but not playing as well as he felt they should be, uttered the meanest racial epithet at his best player in the huddle, with all the other players around him.

 The team ended up beating the other team handily, and the coach had him come to his office after the game and said that he knew if he used that word that it would inspire him to play harder the rest of the game.
-The problem is that the coach’s intention wasn’t the same as the player’s interpretation, and there’s no way it could be, and it ruined the relationship forever.
+The problem is that the coach’s intention wasn’t the same as the player’s interpretation; there’s no way it could have been, and it ruined the relationship forever.

 This is an example of how one person’s intention can go very wrong, and why I always say that if you want to write in a controversial manner, you need to be ready for the consequences, which you can almost never fully know.

-I recently dropped a guy I didn’t know all that well, but whose blog I found after he’d contacted me about something.
-He’d written a recent blog post that said, not a direct quote, that anyone who had voted for President Obama was obviously stupid and they deserved all bad things that were going to come from it.
+I once dropped conversations with a guy I didn’t know all that well, whose blog I found after he’d contacted me about something.
+He’d written a blog post at the time that said, not a direct quote, that anyone who had voted for President Obama was obviously stupid and they deserved all bad things that were going to come from it.
 I wrote him and told him that obviously I was too stupid to work and interact with him and that was that.

-There’s nothing wrong with having opinions and there’s nothing wrong with sharing opinions.
-But there are limits that people who take an opposite position will allow, and if you’re not cognizant of that, no matter what your intentions are it will come back at you.
-If you’re ready for it great; if not, then either be cautious with your words or don’t use those particular words at all.
+There’s nothing wrong with having opinions, and there’s nothing wrong with sharing opinions.
+But there are limits that people who take an opposite position will allow, and if you’re not cognizant of that, no matter what your intentions are, i’ll come back at you.
+If you’re ready for it, great; if not, then either be cautious with your words or don’t use those particular words at all.
 You know you know better.

 5. True writing is a form of self expression.
 Unless you’re being paid for it, you shouldn’t feel overly self conscious about it, although you will.
 Sure, I’ve given warnings about being controversial and offending people, but you can’t be something you’re not.

 I get bored when I visit blogs that have articles that someone else has written.
-I’m not talking about guest posts; I’m talking about articles that the author says they’re writing, yet you know you’ve heard those words and seen that same exact advice before; kind of like what I fussed about back in March when commenting on another horrible article I’d read that gave blogging advice.
+I’m not talking about guest posts; I’m talking about articles that the author says they’re writing, yet you know you’ve heard those words and seen that same exact advice before.

-It was a topic of one of my live Google Hangouts, where one of the participants said that it’s possible a new person is just getting into blogging and hasn’t seen that advice before, so it might be pertinent to them.
+It was a topic of one of a live Google Hangout I had over 10 years ago, where one of the participants said that it’s possible a new person is just getting into blogging and hasn’t seen that advice before, so it might be pertinent to them.
 My argument was that advice might be evergreen but writing the same exact thing someone else wrote, in almost the same exact words, helps no one in the long run; I’d rather link to something and move on, but that’s me.

-Here’s some advice that you should definitely take.
-Just write, finish, and move on.
-Whether you’re writing a blog, paper, book or shopping list, at some point you have to start it and you have to finish it.
+Here’s some advice you should definitely take; write, finish, and move on.
+Whether you’re writing a blog, paper, book or shopping list, at some point you have to start and you have to finish.
 You can always go back and add or subtract whatever you wish.
 Writing is about you and your needs.

 If your need is to make money, writing is still about you but you just modify how you’re getting your message across.
 If your need is to try to promote your business, same thing.
 But if you just need to get it out of you… write, enjoy, live!